 - Your ISP might require a login program.
-Ask your ISP whether they require PPP over Ethernet (PPPoE) or some other type of login. - If your ISP requires a login, the login name and password might be set incorrectly.

-- Your ISP might check for your computer's host name.
+Ask your ISP whether they require PPP over Ethernet (PPPoE) or some other type of login. - If your ISP requires a login, the login name or password might be set incorrectly. - Your ISP might check for your computer's host name.
 Assign the computer host name of your ISP account as the account name in the Basic Settings screen. - Your ISP allows only one Ethernet MAC address to connect to Internet and might check for your computer's MAC address.
 In this case, do one of the following: - Inform your ISP that you have bought a new network device, and ask them to use the router's MAC address. - Configure your router to spoof your computer's MAC address.
+This procedure is explained in "Using the Setup Wizard" on page 1-5.